Time to bring gender and climate mainstreaming together

 This workstream has tended to focus especially on energy transitions: both production and consumption.
 It covers workers who are being displaced by shifts from fossil fuel extraction to low-carbon energy production.
 This includes compensation, reskilling, retraining and redeployment of workers from occupations such as coal mining, into greener alternatives.
 It also covers policy instruments that can protect low-income and economically-vulnerable consumers during the phase-out of fossil fuel subsidies and the promotion of cleaner fuels.

 As described by Dupar and Tan (2023), the tenor of discussions tended to be around workforce redeployment.
 This framing eclipsed the needs of workers who start in the most disadvantaged positions, including women, informal sector, and rural workers in the Global South, and need to progress into more secure, low-carbon and climate-resilient jobs, including in the same sector albeit under safer and more climate-compatible conditions.
-Also, this framing, and its coverage in the broader international literature, has been shallow in terms of exploring the socioeconomic impacts of the low-carbon transition, beyond the formal workforce and in other dimensions of livelihood and socioeconomic wellbeing.
+Also, this framing, and its coverage in the broader international literature, has been shallow in terms of exploring the socioeconomic impacts of the low-carbon transition, beyond the formal workforce into informal work, and in other dimensions of livelihood and socioeconomic wellbeing.

 The just transition narrative has grown out of and benefitted from, challenges by diverse Global South voices to the narrower focus of the ‘impact of implementation of response measures’ discussion.